natemac/ParrotOrganizer/storage/README.md

 - When reporting issues to support

 **How to access:**
-1. Click **"Debug Tools"** in the sidebar (bottom of filters)
+1. Click **"Debug Tools"** in the sidebar
-2. Click **"Open Log Folder"** to open this folder in Windows Explorer
+2. Click **"Open Log Folder"**
-3. Find `debug.log` and send it to support
+3. Send `debug.log` to support

-**File format:** Plain text with timestamps and categories for easy reading

 **Example log entry:**
 ```
-2025-10-25T10:30:45.123Z [+2.45s] 🦜 [CLIENT] [DataLoader] Game data loaded {"gameCount":150}
+2025-10-26T10:30:40.200Z [+0.10s] ✅ [SERVER] [Server] Folder structure scan complete
+{"gameProfilesAvailable":156,"userProfilesInstalled":42,"metadataFiles":145,"iconFiles":127}
 ```

-### Other files in this folder:
+### preferences.json
+**Your personal app preferences:**
+- Favorite games
+- Filter settings
+- UI preferences
-- `preferences.json` - Your favorites and user preferences
+- Any saved user settings

-- `customProfiles.json` - Custom game descriptions and YouTube links
+### CustomProfiles/ folder
+**Your custom game profiles:**
-- `CustomProfiles/` - Custom XML profiles for individual games
+- Custom XML files for individual games
+- Personal game configurations

+---

+## Portability

+✅ **Fully portable** - Copy the entire TeknoParrot folder (including this storage folder) to another PC and everything works ✅ **No browser data** - Everything is stored in files, not browser localStorage ✅ **User-specific only** - Only YOUR data is here, not application code

-## Notes
+## Deleting This Folder

-- All files in this folder are **portable** - you can copy this entire TeknoParrot folder to another PC
-- Deleting `debug.log` won't affect your app - it will be recreated on next startup
-- The log file appends data, so it grows over time (you can clear it from Debug Tools)
-- Browser data is **NOT** used - everything is stored in files for portability
+**Safe to delete:** Yes!
+You can delete this entire folder to reset to factory defaults.

+**What happens:**
+1. ParrotOrganizer detects missing storage folder
+2. Logs "first-time user" message
+3. Creates new storage folder
+4. All settings reset to defaults
+5. App works normally

+**What you'll lose:**
+- Your favorites
+- Your custom profiles
+- Your debug logs (you may want to keep these for troubleshooting)
+- Your personal preferences

+**What you WON'T lose:**
+- The ParrotOrganizer app itself
+- Your installed games (stored in TeknoParrot/UserProfiles)
+- Any TeknoParrot data